Information for Co-op Employers

 The following is a non-exhaustive list of responsibilities that Co-op employers must adhere to:

-Adhere to all laws and legislation related labour and employment such as the Occupation Health and Safety legislation, Canada Labour Code, Canadian Human Rights Act, Employment Standards legislation, and much more.
+• Adhere to all laws and legislation related to labour and employment such as the Occupation Health and Safety legislation, Canada Labour Code, Canadian Human Rights Act, Employment Standards legislation, and much more.

-Provide an orientation to familiarize the student with his/her responsibilities, work environment, direct supervisor (or workplace mentor) and organization's policies, etc.
+• Provide an orientation to familiarize the student with their responsibilities, work environment, direct supervisor (or workplace mentor) and organization's policies, etc.

-Foster a healthy working relationship with co-op students that encourages career conversations and discussions on career pathways, opportunities, learning objectives, etc.
+• Foster a positive experiential learning environment for the co-op student that encourages career conversations and discussions on career pathways, opportunities, learning objectives, etc.

 Wage Subsidies, Tax Incentives & Financial Support